 Fortunately, the former State Electricity Commission in nearby Yallourn had a narrow gauge railway used for brown coal transfer, and generously donated the Fowler diesel locomotive, surplus coal wagons and numerous track and equipment.
 The first short section of track was laid in February 1994 and the railway commenced operations in April on a very short section of line in the Thomson station yard.

-The Walhalla Goldfields Railway now boasts an fully operational line of 4kms, thanks to the tireless efforts of volunteers and railway buffs determined to see it reopened, and has been operating ever since as one of Australia’s most spectacular railway and tourism journeys.
+Following a full reconstruction of the national heritage-listed Thomson River bridge, the first train over the bridge in 50 years followed in October 1994 and the track was built in sections (including construction of six bridges in the last kilometre) into the Walhalla Station yard for the opening of this section of the line on 15 March 2002.
+The Walhalla Goldfields Railway now boasts a fully operational line of 4kms, thanks to the tireless efforts of volunteers determined to see it reopened, and has been operating ever since as one of Australia’s most spectacular railway and tourism journeys.

 Stay in touch to follow our progress and make Walhalla your next tourism destination.

 Subscribe to Walhalla Goldfields Railway to stay up to date with all the news on the tracks.